stanleyrc/skilift_dev/README.md

     2. `devtools::load_all("path/to/clone")`

 # Usage
 The Skilift class manages a database of patient metadata and genomic plot data.
-It provides an interface to load, update, query, and manipulate the database programmatically.
+It provides an interface to load, update, query, and manipulate the datafiles.json of PGV programmatically.
+This object is only necessary if you want to push data to PGV.

 The key methods allow converting to/from JSON for data storage, validating the data, adding/removing plots, and generating plot JSON for visualization.
 The metadata and plots are stored as data tables for easy manipulation.

 The conversion methods can also be used in isolation without having to instantiate a Skilift object.
-This is useful for generating JSON files for use with Case Reports.
+See tests (plot generation methods section) for runnable code.
+This is particularly useful for generating JSON files for use with Case Reports.

 ## Methods
 The following methods are for the Skilift class: